Authors: Luke Rawlins

 ls -lh myawesomefile.txt -rw-r--r-- 1 luke users 9.3M Jan 21 21:43 myawesomefile.txt

 If we wanted to change this so that users can execute this file we can make this change in one of two ways.

 chmod u+x myawesomefile.txt

-In this example u = user and x = execute.
-You can remove the execute permission by changed the + to a -.
+You can remove the execute permission by changing the

 chmod u-x myawesomefile.txt